dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Grouping data together

+    sequence
+        An ordered list of objects.
+Usually a :term:`list` or :term:`string`.

     list
-        A sequence of items, boxed together using the ``[]`` notation.
+        A :term:`sequence` of items, boxed together using the ``[]`` notation.
 The items can be of any type, such as integers, strings or even other lists.

     matrix
         A two-dimensional list or list of lists, such as::